Subsidiary alliance

 Lithograph of Joseph François Dupleix, who pioneered the system of subsidiary alliances.

-A subsidiary alliance, in South Asian history, was a tributary alliance between an Indian state and a European East India Company.
+A subsidiary alliance, in South Asian history, was a tributary alliance between an Indian state and a European East India Company, most notably the British East India Company.

-Under this system, an Indian ruler who formed an agreement with the company in question would be provided with protection against any external attacks.
+Under this system, an Indian ruler who formed an agreement with the company concerned was provided with protection against external attacks.
 In return, the ruler was required to: